mikezange/laravel-database-translation/README.md

     `composer require mike-zange/laravel-database-translation`

-2. **REPLACE** the following Service Provider in `config/app.php`:
+2. **Comment** the following Service Provider in `config/app.php`:

     `Illuminate\Translation\TranslationServiceProvider::class,`

-    With the one from this package:

-    `MikeZange\LaravelDatabaseTranslation\TranslationServiceProvider::class,`
+    The new service provider is auto-loaded in laravel 5.5

 3. Publish the configuration file `database.translations.php`